nikogura/gomason/README.md

 Gomason depends on a metadata file imaginatively named 'metadata.json'.
 It's expected to be in the root of the repo.

-The metadata.json contains such information as the version.
+The metadata file contains such information as the version.
 (Yes, I'm old fashioned that way.
 I like human readable version numbers.)

 Example: